-Lina Röschel works at Ecologic Institute as a Junior Researcher.
+Lina Röschel works at Ecologic Institute as a Researcher.
 Her main focus is on projects related to biodiversity conservation and ecosystem-based management of aquatic realms.
 Her native language is German, she is fluent in English and has good knowledge of French.

 At Ecologic Institute, Lina Röschel is predominantly active in the project Knowledge, Assessment, and Management for Aquatic Biodiversity and Ecosystem Services Across EU Policies (AQUACROSS), a Horizon 2020 project that aims to support the European Union's (EU) efforts to protect aquatic biodiversity and ensure the provision of aquatic ecosystem services.
 As such, AQUACROSS seeks to advance knowledge and application of ecosystem-based management (EBM) for aquatic ecosystems to support the achievement of the EU 2020 Biodiversity Strategy targets.
 Furthermore, Lina Röschel supports the EU-funded BiodivERsA project Enabling Green and Blue Infrastructure Potential in Complex Social-ecological Regions (ENABLE), which utilizes a transdisciplinary systems approach to examine the relationship between social-ecological dynamics and GBI's potential to meet multiple goals, including biodiversity conservation and climate change adaptation.